simonedevit/reactylon/README.md

 Check out the [Getting Started](https://www.reactylon.com/docs/getting-started) page for a quick overview.

+## Contributing
+We welcome contributions to improve and expand this project!
+To get started, please read [Contributing](CONTRIBUTING.md).
+This document provides all the necessary steps and best practices for submitting contributions.

-## Issues
+## Code of Conduct
-If you encounter any issues, please report them by opening an issue in the repository.
-We appreciate any feedback, bug reports, or suggestions for improvement.
+We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+It outlines our standards for respectful and inclusive interactions within the project community.

 ## Support
-For any help or support, please reach me to contact@reactylon.com.
+For any help or support, please reach us to contact@reactylon.com.

 ## License
 Reactylon is licensed under the MIT License, with the inclusion of other dependencies licensed under separate terms: